Jib667/Watchdog/README.md

 The primary source for congressional member and committee data is the open-source `unitedstates/congress-legislators` repository:
 [https://github.com/unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators)

-The source for bill and vote data collection tools is the `unitedstates/congress` repository:
+Bill and vote data is generated using tools from the `unitedstates/congress` repository:
 [https://github.com/unitedstates/congress](https://github.com/unitedstates/congress)
+This generated data (for Congresses 94-119) is included directly in this repository under `backend/app/static/congress_data/congress/` to allow the application to run without requiring the lengthy initial data generation process.

 ## Getting Started